GiorgosTsal/DotNetUpdater/README.md

 # CSharpUpdate
 SharpUpdate is written in C#.
 It reads a xml file on the server that contains update information such as version, MD5, and update log, download the update, close the current app, and open the updated app in 5 seconds.

+## NOTE :
+  Works only with executable files and NOT with whole setups.

 # How to use?

 ### WinForms